 Lesson number one: never make decisions that will affect your journey on the day of arrival under stressful feelings.
 Your brain can’t think properly so you will end up making bad decisions, or get into a scam.

 I had talked to a guy in Delhi about volunteering in a hostel a week after this day, so I tell the tuk-tuk driver that I want to go there, or another hostel I had booked before getting this volunteer chance.
 He didn’t know where this volunteering one was, so after insisting much they convinced me to go to the other one.
 I was really mad because I really didn’t want to stay alone in Delhi and this volunteering would help me out on this matter.
 But I had no other choice.
-Didn’t knew much.
-In the way, I was also not feeling so safe because I didn’t know where that person was taking me, so I advise you to have Maps Me or other APP’s or mobile data in your phone so you don’t feel so lost.
+Didn’t know much.
+In the way, I was also not feeling so safe because I didn’t know where that person was taking me, so I advise you to have Maps Me or other APP’s or mobile data on your phone so you don’t feel so lost.
 I didn’t have any: stupid!
-Next countries I always had a sim card: at least I learned something.
+In the next countries, I always had a sim card: at least I learned something.

-Chaotic path this one to the hostel.
-India traffic is crazy everyone knows, but i have to admit they have some skills.
+It’s a chaotic path this one to the hostel.
+India traffic is crazy everyone knows, but I have to admit they have some skills.
 Many times our safe distance to the next tuk-tuk was 1 cm.
 I’m not overexaggerating!
 Crazy India.
 I loved the challenge of crossing the street 🙂

 At the Jama Masjid you need to pay to take photos. #india #indianphotography #indiagram #indianfood #indialove #delhigram @lonelyplanetindia #indiapictures #wanderlust #travel #trip #travelgram #vacation #instatravel #adventure #travelphotography #delhi #cityviews #awesomeview #spongebob #spongebobsquarepants

-After those beautiful must visit in Delhi I got back to the hostel before night comes. – To mention: the hostel had dog poop on the corridor, I could hear what neighbors next room where doing at the toilet at their not so private time.-
+After that beautiful must-visit in Delhi, I got back to the hostel before night comes. – To mention: the hostel had dog poop on the corridor, I could hear what neighbors next room were doing at the toilet in their not so private time.-

 At the end of the day, I was much more cheered up and feeling India in a different way already.
 Once I hit the road it was a totally normal day.
 I already don’t mind staying on a solo trip in India for 2 weeks 🙂